being-aerys/Data_Processing_and_Feature_Engineering_in_Machine_Learning/README.md

-# Dimensionality Reduction in Machine Learning
+# Data Cleaning, Feature Engineering, and Dimensionality Reduction in Machine Learning
-This is a project to showcase different dimensionality reduction techniques helpful in machine learning.
+This is a project to showcase different data cleaning, feature engineering, and dimensionality reduction techniques helpful in machine learning.
 Each jupyter notebook itself is a standalone illustration of the technique covered in that notebook.

 ## Dependencies